don't just talk agile - walk agile!

 I have created this blog as a repository of thoughts and ideas written down for later reference and discussion.
 Sometimes the act of writing it down already helps me structure a thought or shape an idea.

-As a former scrum master and current product owner, I have great interest in agile practices but also in more technical software engineering and programming topics.
-That’s why I like the holistic approach of the DevOps community.
+As a former scrum master and current product owner, I have great interest in #agilepractices and software development #culture but also in more technical #programming and software engineering (#swe) topics.
+That’s why I like the holistic approach of #devops.

-I am passionate about languages and literature.
-With German as my mother tongue and living in a German-speaking country but working in an international company and being married to a Brazilian wife, I move back and forth between German, English and Portuguese on a daily basis.
-I read a lot, not only about professional topics, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.
+I am passionate about #language(s) and literature.
+With German mother tongue and living in a German-speaking country but working in an international company and married to a Brazilian wife, I move back and forth between German, English and Portuguese on a daily basis.
+I read a lot, not only agile and technical literature, but also novels and short stories, mostly in English but also in German and less frequently in Portuguese.

 In the summer of 2021, I took a fiction writing class with Maria Alejandra Barrios Vélez organized by the Gotham Writers but did not pursue fiction writing any further after that.
 I came to the conclusion that I am a reader, not a writer.
 At least not a fiction writer.
 Maybe a bit of a technical writer / essayist.
 Let’s see in what direction this blog eventually develops.

 My working days are mostly spent sitting, reading, writing, thinking and discussing ideas.
 I try to balance this with running, conscious breathing and stretching.
-Again, for its holistic approach, I like the concept of chi running.
-It provides a lot of inspiration for my daily work as well.
-As in agile and devops, it’s all about alignment, sustainable rhythm and flow.
+Again, for its holistic approach, I like the concept of chi running which incorporates the principles of Tai Chi into running.
+It also provides a lot of inspiration for my daily work.
+As in agile and devops, it’s all about alignment (of feet, legs, upper body, arms and head) to eliminate waste of effort, feedback (“body sensing”) and adaptation (of posture and running form), sustainable rhythm and flow.

 This site is created with HUGO, an open-source static site generator.
 I run it in replit which allows me to edit my files from any machine without local installation.
 Using HUGO allows me to exclusively focus on content written in markdown and not worry about formatting or styling.
 I use github for back-up and version control and netlify for building, deploying and hosting the site.
 I use Caio Lente’s Bear Cub theme because I like its elegant simplicity and the author’s design philosophy as explained here and here.